SingletLinkage/SingletLinkage/README.md

-- Hi, I’m @SingletLinkage
-- I’m interested in STEM
-- I’m currently learning Python, C++
+- Hey, I’m Arka
+- CSE Undergrad @ IIT Mandi
-- How to reach me- Discord: _qchaos
+- Discord: _qchaos

 <!---
 SingletLinkage/SingletLinkage is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.